Frequently Asked Questions

 What food is available for someone with special dietary needs?

-If you (or your student) are a vegetarian or have specific allergies there is still food available!
-The sooner you let Black Rock Retreat know your specific needs, the better equipped our kitchen staff will be to serve you.
+If you (or your student) are a vegetarian or have specific allergies, there is still food available!
+The sooner you let us know your specific needs, the better equipped our kitchen staff will be to serve you.

 We ask that students not bring electronic equipment (including cell phones, iPods, gaming devices, etc.) for a few reasons.
 We don’t want these things to get lost, stolen, or broken.
 We also want your student to experience life without these distractions for the duration of their stay.
 Remember when you were in school and took field trips?
 You survived without a cell phone.
-If you need to reach your student in an emergency, you can call Black Rock Retreat at (717) 529-3232 or you may ask the lead teacher from your school for a contact number.
+If you need to reach your student in an emergency, you can call Black Rock Retreat at (717) 529-3232 or ask the lead teacher from your school for a contact number.
+See additional information in the parent/guardian packet on this page.